dennisreimann/website/src/articles/2016-12-20-elm-architecture-overview.md

 The model is the only place where the state of your application resides.
 It is a single state tree of immutable data.
-Each time this data is transformed by the Update function you get a new model containing the updated state.
+Each time this data is transformed by the `update` function you get a new model containing the updated state.

 ## View

 The view is represented by one or many stateless functions.
 These functions generate HTML based on the model:
-<mark>Their input is the model or a part thereof; their output is the markup that represents the current state.</mark>
+&#8203; <mark>Their input is the model or a part thereof; their output is the markup that represents the current state.</mark>

 There is no need to mutate the DOM manually, the markup – written in elm-html – is entirely declarative.